chuckpr/BIOS512/assignments/FINAL_PROJECT.md

 - Include all code from raw data import to final visualizations.
 - Submit your project by uploading to your `BIOS512` GitHub repository.
 - Include at least three visualizations.
-- Include 2-4 paragraphs that tells the reader the data narrative.
+- Include 2-4 paragraphs that tell the reader the data narrative.
-- Format your writing in markdown and the style of your visualizations.
+- Format your writing in markdown and adjust style of your visualizations as needed.

 ## Due Date: November 20th, 2020